trevorwelch/rh-profit-and-loss/README.md

 ### Bonus

 - The script outputs a number of CSV files that include dividend payouts, complete list of trades made, and profit per ticker for the date range provided.
 You can mess with these in Excel/Google Docs:
-- - `pnl_df.csv` which shows your profit-and-loss per ticker, and any dividends you've been paid out (not summed into PnL)
+- - `pnl_df.csv` shows your profit-and-loss per ticker, and any dividends you've been paid out (dividends are not summed into `net_pnl`)
-- - `divs_raw.csv` which is the full data dump with your dividend history (and future dividends)
+- - `divs_raw.csv` is the full data dump of your dividend history (and future dividends)
-- - `orders.csv` which contains all of your individual buys and sells in raw format, whether they executed or not
+- - `orders.csv` contains all of your individual buys and sells in raw format, whether they executed or not
+- - `options_orders_history_df.csv` contains a simplified record of your options purchases

 ### Requirements